Preface

 You're probably used to files and folders as they show up on your desktop.
 You can drag them around, put them in other folders, and so forth.
 As it turns out, the command line gives you access to the exact same thing.

-The simplest command that interacts with your files is pwd
+The simplest command that interacts with your files is pwd.
+This stands for

 "print working directory," and if you run it, you'll see your current working